 In business speak, SMART stands for Specific, Measurable, Attainable, Relevant, and Time-bound.
 ‘Specific’ as in answering a specific need or targeting a narrow area to be improved, ‘measurable’ meaning you can quantify it, ‘attainable’ presupposes that what you plan is realistic, ‘relevant’ means the goal aligns with other business objectives, while ‘time-bound’ expects your goal to have a deadline.
 SMART goals will make it easier to secure effective employee workload management by helping your team rationalize the tasks you set and see how their part in the project will contribute to its success.

-Multitasking is a myth.
+In fact, multitasking is a myth.
 The human brain is not wired to do several things at the same time, at least don’t expect them to be done well.
 In project management, multitasking can push you into prioritizing urgency over relevance and importance.
 Task and workload management requires that you have a sharp focus, while multitasking does an excellent job at killing it.
 Truth be told, it is often hard to avoid multitasking, but whenever you can, stay away from it.

 Getting the whole team together for at least 10 minutes every day is the simplest way to create transparency.
 After all, maintaining effective communication and holding daily standups is great for keeping everyone on the same page at all times during your project.
 Your team members will get a chance to learn each others’ progress, see what they need to do next, and brainstorm in case there is some challenge hindering project success.
 With daily standups, you’ll easily see if there are any dependencies blocking team members from doing their best work.